abhinand5/ml-notebooks-101/CONTRIBUTING.md

 ## What to contribute

 * Any really useful implementation of ML algorithms in any framework.
-* Should add README.txt to execute, required environment and dataset link
+* Should add README.md with a bried explanation about usage, required environment and datasets link.
-* Compatible old implementations with new fixes
+* Compatible old implementations with new fixes.
-* Add REQUIREMENTS.txt with the your Jupyter notebook
+* Add REQUIREMENTS.md with the your Jupyter notebook.

 ### Making a PR